WeblateOrg/weblate/docs/admin/upgrade.rst

         . ~/weblate-env/bin/pip install -e .
         # Install dependencies directly when not using virtualenv
         pip install --upgrade -r requirements.txt
+        # Install optional dependencies directly when not using virtualenv
+        pip install --upgrade -r requirements-optional.txt

 #.
 New Weblate release might have new :ref:`optional-deps`, please check if they cover
    features you want.